Connecting to a Remote Database

-In order to connect to a remote database, you will need to obtain information about the database and server.
-Take note of the database's:
+In order to connect to a remote database, you must obtain information about the database and the server.
+Note the following database details so you can use them to configure your Chainlink node later:

 The user must be the owner of the desired database.
 On first run, the migrations will create the tables necessary for the Chainlink node.